-39 dead after strong earthquake hits Indonesia
+91 dead after strong earthquake hits Indonesia

 The U.S. Geological Survey said the magnitude 7.0 quake struck early Sunday evening at a depth of 10.5 kilometers (6 miles).
 Its epicenter was about 2 kilometers (1 mile) east-southeast of Loloan.

-Indonesia's Meteorology, Climatology and Geophysics Agency issued a tsunami warning after the quake struck, saying small waves were possible.
+Indonesia's Meteorology, Climatology, and Geophysics Agency issued a tsunami warning after the quake struck, saying small waves were possible.
 The agency's head, Dwikorita Karnawati, later told MetroTV that the tsunami warning had ended.

-She said the warning was for the lowest level of tsunami, and that small waves just 15 centimeters (6 inches) high were detected in three villages.
+She said the warning was for the lowest level of the tsunami, and that small waves just 15 centimeters (6 inches) high were detected in three villages.

 Najmul Akhyar, district chief of North Lombok, told MetroTV that there was an electrical blackout so he was unable to assess the entire situation, but that at least three people had been killed.